Nunuga/Nunuga/README.md

   </picture>
 </p>

-- Letters of gratitude from the Ministry of Construction of the Russian Federation
+- Letters of gratitude from the Ministry of Construction and Housing and Communal Services of the Russian Federation
-- Letters of gratitude from the Ministry of Housing and Public Utilities of the Moscow Region
+- Letters of gratitude from the Ministry of Housing and Communal Services of the Moscow Region

 <br>